Fall Salads: Seasonal Recipes for Your Fertility Diet

 Preheat the oven to 400F.
 Line baking sheet or spray with non-stick cooking spray.

 Combine the cubed squash with half of the olive oil, half of the salt, and half of the pepper in a bowl, and toss to combine.
 Spread the squash onto your baking sheet.
-Bake for about 30 minutes, stirring once in the halfway.
+Roast for about 25-30 minutes, stirring once in the halfway.
 Remove and let cool.

 While the squash is roasting, make the quinoa.
 Combine the quinoa, water, curry powder, cumin, ginger, and mustard powder in a medium saucepan over medium-high heat.
 Continue with package instructions until tender.